ehrpg/rules/docs/vessels.md

 damage by that amount.
 Unlike armour of characters, it will never be depleted.

 Even the smallest Vehicle armour can stop all small arms fire, except from very high calibres such as the .50 BMG, the 12.7x108 or above.
-Anti vehcile weapons are also highly affective against vehicles with armour, such as RPGs or special high calibre anti material rifles.
+Anti vehicle weapons are also highly effective against vehicles with armour, such as RPGs or special high calibre anti material rifles.

+## Shield

+Some vehicles come with a shield.
+This shield gives a given amount of points, which in case of incoming damage, is always reduced first.
+Once the shield is at zero, any incoming damage is done normally to the vessel.

 ## Modules